 Duncan Falls is a tiny town located in the state of Ohio.
 With a population of 881 people and just one neighborhood, Duncan Falls is the 586th largest community in Ohio.
-Duncan Falls has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Duncan Falls has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Duncan Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Duncan Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Duncan Falls is a town of professionals, service providers and sales and office workers.
 There are especially a lot of people living in Duncan Falls who work in office and administrative support (12.76%), food service (11.99%) and teaching (8.67%).

 Also of interest is that Duncan Falls has more people living here who work in computers and math than 95% of the places in the US.